bhklab/med-imagetools/docs/usage/Dicom/interlacer.md

 Represents one DICOM series and its connections to other related series.
 Each node holds:

 - Basic metadata like `SeriesInstanceUID` and `Modality`
-- Links to parent and child series
+- Links to child nodes
+   - i.e a `CT` series might have 1 or more links to `RTSTRUCT` and/or  `PT` series

 ---